 The best steak restaurants in Sydney have consistently set the bar high for the rest of Australia.
 This country is well regarded for producing some of the best beef in the world, and it’s no surprise that the harbour city has more than a few restaurants that make full use of that fact.

-Just do keep in mind that while menus change all the time, all information is correct at time of publishing.
+Just do keep in mind that while menus at the best steak restaurants Sydney has to offer change all the time, all information is correct at the time of publishing.

 Where’s The Best Steak In Sydney?

-The Gidley has the distinction of being one of the only restaurants in Sydney that serve spinalis steak – the rib eye cap, easily one of the most succulent cuts you can find.
+The Gidley has the distinction of being one of the only restaurants in Sydney that serve spinalis steak – the boneless rib eye cap, easily one of the most succulent cuts you can find.
 And it’s only $60 here, netting you 220g of pure prime perfection.
 There’s also a rib eye on the bone ($16 per 100 grams) that’s chargrilled over iron bark, or two different signature cuts of chargrilled Riverine Black Angus rib eye – the $53 300g ‘English cut’, or the $98, 700g Gidley cut.
+A standing prime rib roast is also a wise choice here, especially if you go for the 700g thick cut.

 Address: Basement/161 King St, Sydney NSW 2000